 When filling out Form 1099-MISC, include:

-- How much you paid the recipient during the year
+- Amount you paid the recipient in the tax year

 Filing Form 1099-MISC

 After you finish filling out Form 1099-MISC, make sure you send the correct copies to the IRS and the recipient.
 You must also send Form 1096, Annual Summary and Transmittal of U.S. Information Returns, to the IRS.
 Form 1096 is a summary form of IRS Forms 1099-MISC.

 You can either mail or e-File Forms 1099-MISC.
 You must e-File if you need to file 250 or more information returns throughout the year.